How to Build the Perfect Coffee Bar At Home

 Depending on your favorite cup of joe and how much space you have, you have quite a few options when it comes to your best coffee machine.
 Pour-over coffee makers are great for those who like to take their mornings slow; espresso machines are for the cappuccino and latte lovers who want to practice their barista skills; Nespresso machines are perfect for those who want designer coffee without the work; and multi-cup coffee makers are perfect for busy households who have plenty of people reaching for a morning mug.

-Try Canisters for Your Coffee Beans, Sugar, and More
+Use Canisters for Your Coffee Beans, Sugar, and More

 To make your coffee station feel full and complete, you’ll need to stock it with all the fixings—coffee beans, sugar dishes, syrups and flavorings (if that’s your thing), and anything else you like to mix into your cup.
 However, the containers that these items come in aren’t usually very aesthetically pleasing.
 Instead, swap them for some modern canisters to hold all of your coffee supplies.
 They’ll make your coffee station look more put together.
 That way, your coffee bar looks like it’s part of your decor, rather than your typical office coffee corner.

-Organize K-Cups and Essentials With Baskets and Bins
+Organize K-Cups and Coffee Pods With Baskets

 Finish Off With Mugs and Stirrers